Fully Online Master's Degree Programs in Health Informatics (MSHI)

 An online MS in health informatics typically comprises 33 to 38 credit-hours and can be completed in two years.
 While course curricula may differ for individual programs, in general, students can look forward to a deep dive into topics such as information technology, health systems, healthcare management, healthcare data, and privacy and security.

-Featured MS Health Informatics Programs
+Featured 100% Online MS in Health Informatics Programs

 University of Scranton